World Bank demands faster G20 debt relief as poor nations squeezed | Business

 World Bank demands faster G20 debt relief as poor nations squeezed

-Poorer developing nations are likely to need faster G20 debt relief, the World Bank said on Tuesday, as an increasing number face being squeezed by rising indebtedness and slowing growth.
-The pandemic-induced recession in 2020 left half of low-income countries in or at high risk of debt distress, the World Bank said in its latest Global Economic Prospects report.
+Poorer developing nations need faster G20 debt relief, the World Bank said on Tuesday, redoubling its calls for China, the world's largest creditor, and private sector creditors, to reverse course and participate fully in debt relief efforts.

-Poorer developing nations are likely to need faster G20 debt relief, the World Bank said on Tuesday, as an increasing number face being squeezed by rising indebtedness and slowing growth.
+Poorer developing nations need faster G20 debt relief, the World Bank said on Tuesday, redoubling its calls for China, the world's largest creditor, and private sector creditors, to reverse course and participate fully in debt relief efforts.
+The pandemic-induced recession in 2020 left around 60% of low-income countries in or at high risk of debt distress, and many emerging economies were struggling as well, World Bank President David Malpass told reporters as the bank unveiled its latest Global Economic Prospects https://www.reuters.com/markets/europe/world-bank-sees-sharp-world-growth-slowdown-hard-landing-risk-poorer-nations-2022-01-11 report.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)